Southern Tuscany – 6 nights

 Staying in Rome

 We think we have one of the best and most reasonably priced places to stay in Rome – Roberta’s B&B Orologio.
-In a narrow street between the Piazza Navona and the Vatican, Roberta has been our Rome host for the last ten years and has never let us down.
+In a narrow street between the Piazza Navona and the Vatican, Roberta has been our Rome host for the last twelve years and has never let us down.
 With her stylish charm and attention to detail she ensures that if you return to Rome you will stay there again.
-And has opened another B&B nearby just in case she is full!

 Total 6 nights in double/twin room, all breakfasts, 1 evening meal, 1 picnic, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
 Locally levied tourist taxes are not included.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

 Lone Traveller Additional Supplement (LTAS): from £150

 Large Party Saving (LPS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £20 per person